-Joey Batson is now in his 33rd year as a Strength & Conditioning Coach at the collegiate level and 22nd year as the Director of Strength Training at Clemson University.
-He has served as a head strength and conditioning coach 29 of his 33 years of service.
+Joey Batson is entering his 38th year as a Strength & Conditioning Coach at the collegiate level and 27th year as the Director of Strength Training at Clemson University in 2023.
+He has served as a head strength and conditioning coach 34 of his 38 years of service.

 Prior to his return to Clemson, Batson served as the first full-time Director of Strength Training at Furman University.
 In 1996, he was named Strength & Conditioning Professional-of-the-Year in the Southern Conference by the National Strength & Conditioning Coaches Association after the Paladins made it to the second round of the NCAA 1-AA playoffs.
 In addition to his four years at Furman, he also worked as the first full-time Director of Strength & Conditioning at Bowling Green State University, and served a year at the University of South Carolina as Assistant Director of Strength & Conditioning.

 Not only does Batson bring professional experience to the position at Clemson, he brings experience as a football player at the collegiate level.
 The Travelers Rest, S.C. native was a tight end at The Citadel in 1979 before transferring to Newberry College, where he was a two-year letterman and team co-captain during his senior season.